4d/docs/docs/Project/creating.md

 **Note:** 4D Server can open .4DProject files in read-only mode, for testing purposes only.
 For deployment, 4D projects are provided as .4dz files (zipped files).
 For more information, please refer to [Building a project package](building.md).

+> You can create project databases by exporting existing binary databases.
+See "Export from a 4D database" on [doc.4d.com](https://doc.4d.com).

 ## Creating the project files

 To create a new database project: